simplex-chat/simplexmq/protocol/agent-protocol.md

 6. Agent B creates a new SMP queue on the server.
 7. Establish Bob's SMP queue:
   - Agent B sends `REPLY` message with the invitation to this 2nd queue to Alice's agent (via the 1st queue).
-  - Agent A having received this `REPLY` message sends unauthenticated message to SMP queue with Alice agent's ephemeral key that will be used to authenticate commands to the queue, as described in SMP protocol, and Alice's info.
+  - Agent A, having received this `REPLY` message, sends unauthenticated message to SMP queue with Alice agent's ephemeral key that will be used to authenticate Alice's commands to the queue, as described in SMP protocol, and Alice's info.
   - Bob's agent receives the key and Alice's information and secures the queue.
   - Bob's agent sends the notification `INFO` with Alice's information to Bob.
   - Alice's agent keeps sending `HELLO` message until it succeeds.